Naval Detachment K: Dissolving the detachment

 Naval Detachment K was dissolved in the winter of 1942–1943.
-The Italian motor torpedo boats were relocated from Lake Ladoga to Tallinn at the end of October 1942 and would eventually be absorbed into the Finnish Navy.
-Likewise, the Germans withdrew most of their vessels, leaving two Siebel ferries and four I-boats which Finns had bought.
-In January 1943, the Soviet Armed Forces launched Operation Iskra, to open up a land connection to Leningrad and break the siege.
-Axis forces were pushed back 80 km and the Road of Life no longer had its previous significance.
+The Italian MAS boats were moved from Lake Ladoga to Tallinn at the end of October 1942 and were eventually absorbed into the Finnish Navy as Jymy class motor torpedo boats.
+The Germans withdrew most of their vessels, leaving two Siebel ferries and four I-boats that the Finns had bought.
+In January 1943, the Soviet Armed Forces launched Operation Iskra, to break the siege.
+Axis forces were pushed back 80 km and the Road of Life lost its significance.
 Neither German nor Italian units returned to Lake Ladoga, although smaller Finnish units continued to operate in the lake against the Soviets during 1943 and 1944.